Material Donations and Pickup Services

 Donated tools are sold at our biannual Tool Sale.
 Learn more about our largest landfill diversion event here.

 In addition to accepting building material donations, we also provide more hands-on services.

 We love our construction donations and architectural salvage!
 Some of the highest quality and most reusable materials come from our partners in the construction industry.
 Please feel free to contact us with any questions or concerns.

 If you’re unsure if your donations will be accepted for pickup, send us an email with your pickup address, photo, description, and measurement of your donation to firstname.lastname@example.org or use this form.

-We are big fans for architectural salvage.
+We are big fans of architectural salvage.
 Our goal is to accept materials that can be resold for a useful second life elsewhere, so that is the standard by which we determine eligibility.
-If the materials are in good condition, and are able to be reused by another, bring them on over!
+If the materials are in good condition and are able to be reused by another, bring them on over!
 Each donation will be given a donation receipt for tax purposes.
 It is the responsibility of the donor to assess value and maintain this record.

 Items commonly accepted for donation:

 Expand any of the listings below to learn more about what makes a great donation to Resource Central and an important contribution to a more sustainable community.